 Not every plan is the same

-It’s also important to look for a funeral plan that is a registered member of the FPA (Funeral Planning Authority).
-The FPA are the regulatory body for funeral plans, and not only set strict guidelines for members to adhere to, but will ensure your money is protected.
-When researching potential funeral plans, it’s vital to ask questions about how your money is stored, what financial protection the plan can offer, and whether there are any hidden costs.
+When researching potential funeral plans, it’s important to ask questions about how your money is stored, what financial protection the plan can offer, and whether there are any hidden costs.

 Not every cost is included in a funeral plan

-Funeral plans will typically cover the funeral director’s services within the plan, but the vast majority won’t cover the third party disbursement fees.
-This means that there may be some additional costs to be paid for at the time of the funeral.
+Funeral plans will typically cover the funeral director’s services within the plan, but some won’t cover the third party disbursement fees.
+This means that there may be additional costs to be paid for at the time of the funeral.

 If you move away, or abroad, your plan may not cover you